 In addition to the information you’ll gather, the visitors center is home to the beautiful Dale Chihuly glass pieces Yellow Neon Chandelier, and Persians.
 If you’ve ever visited the Bellagio in Las Vegas or the Children’s Museum in Indianapolis, you’re probably well aware of Chihuly!

-There is also an extensive gift shop full of locally crafted items unique to Columbus.
+There is also an extensive gift shop full of locally crafted items unique to Columbus, so it’s a great place to pick up a souvenier or two.

 Even if you have kids with you that aren’t interested in art and architecture (and realistically most kids aren’t), there are plenty of kid-friendly things to do in Columbus Indiana!